Cannabis causes mental illness

-Withdrawal from Marijuana can cause severe symptoms.
+Withdrawal from Cannabis can cause severe symptoms.
 Depression can be one of the symptoms of withdrawal.
 The lack of being “high” can cause the user to become depressed.

-Peter Smith of Balancing Brain Chemistry is an expert on helping patients who want to try quitting marijuana or other addictions.
+Peter Smith of Balancing Brain Chemistry is an expert on helping patients who want to try quitting cannabis or other addictions.

 This website at www.balancingbrainchemistry.co.uk gives brilliant advice on ways to quit and symptoms of withdrawal and how to overcome them.

 My son Jordan visited him in London and this helped considerably.
 Jordan took alternative supplements and was free from cannabis for quite some time.
 His moods were better; his relationships with family and friends improved.
 However, he did eventually get fed up of taking the supplements and returned to the cannabis!
 Unfortunately, the majority of Jordan’s friends smoked cannabis or took other drugs; making quitting so much more difficult for him!